 - Registered Nurse

-Previously I have enjoyed a varied career including extensive experience of cancer and critical care nursing and lecturing postgraduate healthcare students.
-I currently lecture on the Professional Doctorate in Nursing at Oxford Brookes University.
+Previously I have enjoyed a varied clinical and teaching career with extensive experience of cancer and critical care nursing, leading nursing practice development and lecturing postgraduate health care students.

 Teaching and Supervision